UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_29.md

 We can start using the mean statistics we calculated from the `groupby(by='mfr')` object from the last section.

-Here we seem to have lost our index column of numbers we usually have and it appears that `mfr` has now moved to the left of the dataframe with its label `mfr` lower than the other column labels.
+Here, we seem to have lost our index column of numbers that we usually have.
+It also appears that `mfr` has now moved to the left of the dataframe with its label `mfr` lower than the other column labels.

 This is because when you apply `groupby()` to a column, the grouping column becomes the new dataframe index.

-Although this is a useful feature in many cases, Altair cannot access the column names of index columns.
+Although this is a useful feature in many cases, Altair cannot access the index column.

 ---